xp4xbox/Python-Backdoor/README.md

 4. Run the `src/main_server.py -p <port>` to start the server and accept connections.

 > If you plan on using the program with DNS hostname or external IP, you must port forward your chosen port.
-> The setup uses tkinter, install if not already installed `eg. sudo apt-get install python3-tk`.

 ### Command Arguments
 - Arrows `<>` represent mandatory argument